op-amp/python-cheatsheets/py-Basic.md

 **Separation**

 1. `string.split(separator=' ')` splits a string to a list of strings according to the separator string, with the separator omiited.
-2. `string.partition()` splits a string into three parts, the text before the separator string, the separator itself and the text after it.
-3. `separator.join([string1, string2, ..., stringN])` joins a list or tuple of strings to one string with the separator string added between each two.
+2. `separator.join([string1, string2, ..., stringN])` joins a list or tuple of strings to one string with the separator string added between each two.

+**Partition**

+1. `string.partition(separator)` searches from the left, and partitions the string into 3 parts: the text before it, the separator itself and the text after it.
+2. `string.rpartition(separator)` searches from the right, and partitions the string into 3 parts: the text before it, the separator itself and the text after it.

 **Search and Replacement**